sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 H&R Block will also do it for around $300.

-If you are traveling on a Canadian Passport to the US to visit (not J-1), you are likely on a B-2 visa.
+If you are traveling on a non-Canadian Passport to the US to visit (not J-1) (Canadians don't need visas to visit the U.S. to have meetings, as a tourist, etc), you are likely on a B-2 visa.
 This tidbit is useful if you travel to the US for pleasure after the completion of your J-1.

 ---